 Liberty Bell, PA.
 Hear ye, hear ye!
 Gather round for one of the most important lessons on liberty you'll ever know!
 Spend a scorcher inside the Slate House watching videos on our nation's liberty and be truly amazed by everything we've accomplished so far.

 Gettysburg, PA.
 If this wasn't on your list, you better check again!
-Definitely marking your descent into the south, you'll near to walk that grounds that held one of our nation's goriest battles.
+Definitely marking your descent into the south, you'll get to walk the grounds that held one of our nation's goriest battles.
 Visit the Battlefield of the Unknown and witness reenactments on the battle grounds.
 Don't head out without taking along this exciting travel guide.

 Hooray!
 You've made it to the south!
 Now you've just got to see: